 Design is not art, and your designers are not artists.

-While it is true that designers may also create great art, or artists may create great designs, the two creative worlds of art and design are ruled by two completely different philosophies.
+While it is true that designers may create great art, or artists may create great designs, the two creative worlds of art and design are ruled by different philosophies.
 Ignoring this reality can quickly derail any marketing project and create a frustrating riff between design team and client.
 Read ahead to learn about art's and design's respective roles in marketing.

 In this sense, design is both objective and quantifiable.
 A designer starts with a set concept, and carries it through to a conclusion which can be quantifiably judged as being correct or incorrect per requested design specifications.

-Being able to provide examples of a few designs you like -- or do not like -- can also give designers the guidance they need to create the perfect design for you.
-Clear communication between designer and client is essential to any successful design project.
-Successful design is a collaborative process.
+Providing examples of a few designs you like—or do not like—can give artists and designers the guidance they need to create the perfect designs for you.
+Clear communication and collaboration between creator and client is essential to any successful project.

-At the end of the day, the only judge of the quality of a designer’s work who actually matters is the client.
-A successful designer is one who has enough humility to know that not only is the customer always right but that their guidance is essential to successfully completing a design project.
+At the end of the day, the only judge who actually matters when judging the quality of a designer’s work is the client.
+A successful designer is one who has enough humility to know that not only is the client always right, but that their guidance is essential to successfully completing a design project.